aholtsberg/Molysynth/README.md

   * Suppose you drive this with a nice sounding guitar with overdrive and effects.
 What are the background sound effects you can generate driven by the by this tracker?
-  * What if you vary a linear filter cutoff frequency with the output of the tracker?
+  * What if you do not use it for a sound source but instead for controlling a linear filter's parameters with the output of the tracker?
+  * What about using it for a harmonizer?

 ## Hothouse controls